Flachdachs/ArkSaveAnalyzer/README.md

 * ArkTools
 mostly a translation of Qowyn's [ark-savegame-toolkit](https://github.com/Qowyn/ark-savegame-toolkit) v0.8.1 and [ark-tools](https://github.com/Qowyn/ark-tools) v0.6.4 from Java into C#.

-### SavegameToolkit

-This is a library that actually reads the files of an ARK "Saved" folder.
-It also can write the content in Json format, can read the Json files and write back to binary files.

-However, reading Json is not fully implemented, writing binary is not tested at all and certainly contains some errors that break the savegame files.
-I also refactored some parts to better match the C# philosophy, or to be able to write C# code at all, or because I thought it is better structured in a different way.

-### SavegameToolkitAdditions

-A few parts that were originally part of ArkTools but are usefull for other projects too.

 ### ArkTools

 This is a command line tool to convert the binary files to Json and back, and to create usefull json files like a list of all creatures.